 Brown Recluse Spider

-Our third runner up for deadliest arachnid is the brown recluse spider.
+Our third runner-up for the deadliest arachnid is the brown recluse spider.
 As its name suggests, this big brown spider likes to hang out alone.

 Luckily these bugs will rarely attack unless frightened.
 But when they do, their bite causes a slowly healing, painful, itchy sore.
 Children and the elderly should be particularly cautious, as this spider’s venom can be lethal.

-Get Rid of Spiders Before They Become a Problem!
+Get Rid of Spiders in Tennessee Before They Become a Problem!

-If you don’t want to live in fear of spiders in Tennessee, call up the pest control professionals at U.S. Pest.
+If you don’t want to live in fear of spiders in Tennessee, contact the pest control professionals at U.S. Pest.
 We will do a thorough inspection and wipe out any of the creepy crawlers that we find!